Patient information: Gout (Beyond the Basics)

 ●Taking medications that affect blood levels of urate (especially diuretics)

 In people already diagnosed with gout, there are also certain characteristics that increase the risk of disease flares.
 These include:

 Gout attacks (also called flares) are sudden episodes of severe joint pain, usually with redness, swelling, and tenderness of the joint.
 Although an attack typically affects a single joint, some people develop a few inflamed joints at the same time.
+Attacks start more often overnight and in the early morning hours than during the day, but they can occur at any time.
 The pain and inflammation usually reach their peak intensity within 12 to 24 hours and generally improve completely within a few days to several weeks, even if untreated.
 It is not clear how the body “turns off” a gout attack.

 The characteristic pain and inflammation of gout develop when white blood cells and cells in the joint linings attempt to surround and digest urate crystal deposits.
 These cells recognize the crystal deposits as foreign material and release chemical signals that contribute to the pain, swelling, and redness associated with a gout attack.

 There are three main phases of gout: acute gouty arthritis, intercritical gout, and chronic tophaceous gout.

 Acute gouty arthritis — Initial gout flares usually involve a single joint, most often the big toe or knee.
 This attack is known as acute gouty arthritis.
 Over time, the attacks can begin to involve multiple joints at once and may be accompanied by fever.
 People with osteoarthritis in the fingers may experience their first gout attacks in the fingers rather than the toes or knees.